electricimp/Usb/docs/DriverDevelopmentGuide.md

 #### find() ####

-The Interface descriptor’s *find()* function signature is as follows:
+The interface descriptor’s *find()* function signature is as follows:

 ```
 function(endpointType, endpointDirection) {